 What is a Marketing Campaign?

-Essentially, marketing campaigns promote products or services through different types of media, like television, radio, print, and digital platforms.
-Marketing campaigns don't just rely on advertising but can also include live demonstrations, video conferencing, and other methods where you'll be able to reach your target audience.
+Marketing campaigns promote products or services through different types of media, like television, radio, print, and digital platforms.
+They don't just rely on advertising and can also include live demonstrations, social media, and other methods to reach their target audience.

 Planning Your Marketing Campaign

-Naturally, planning your marketing campaign is the first step to creating an effective one.
-Planning correctly will ensure you know how to measure marketing campaign success, have a clear understanding of what you're getting out of the campaign, and will guide your marketing team to do more of what's working, and get back on track when it's not.
+Correct planning correctly will ensure you know how to measure campaign success and guide your marketing team to do more of what's working, and get back on track when it's not.

 - Promote a new product or service